Pure Water Working Group

 The San Diego Water Board is responsible for developing and enforcing water quality objectives for surface water and groundwater bodies within the San Diego region.
 Since the City's reservoir augmentation project at San Vicente Reservoir would involve releasing purified water into San Vicente Reservoir (the required environmental buffer), the project falls under the jurisdiction of the Board.

 The City submitted its proposed compliance approach (technical report) to the Water Board in August 2012.
-With concurrence from the U.S. EPA, the Board wrote in its February 2013 letter that its members strongly support development of a water purification facility with reservoir augmentation and the Citys approach for doing so.
+With concurrence from the U.S. EPA, the Board wrote in its February 2013 letter that its members strongly support the development of a water purification facility with reservoir augmentation and the City's approach to do so.

-Both Division of Drinking Water Programs and the San Diego Water Board remain regulators for Pure Water San Diego and its next steps.
+Both the California Division of Drinking Water and the San Diego Water Board remain regulators for Pure Water San Diego and its next steps.